vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-lookup/README.md

 (2) if your service requires **additional options**, just extend `RefLookupFilters` if they are provided by your program.
 In this case, typically your code will set the lookup's component `baseFilter` property so that it represents the additional filter criteria you want to preset.
 If instead the additional options can be changed by users, create a component representing these options, like  `RefLookupDummyOptComponent` in the demo project.

-This component is a normal Angular component, but you should get injected in its constructor:
+This options component is a normal Angular component, but in its constructor you must inject:

 - `@Inject(MAT_DIALOG_DATA) public data: any`: this gets the data with the options to be changed.
 Options are stored under the `options` property of `data`.
 - `private _dialogRef: MatDialogRef<RefLookupOptionsComponent>`: this gets the reference to the dialog hosting your options component, so that you can use it to close the dialog, returning updated data if required.

 Once you have created this options component, the component hosting the lookup control should provide two public properties:

-- a property for the options component: e.g. `public optDialog: Type<any> = RefLookupDummyOptComponent;`
+- a property for the options component: e.g. `public optDialog: Type<any> = RefLookupDummyOptComponent;`.
-- a property for the options data, e.g. `public options: any;`
+- a property for the options data, e.g. `public options: any;`.

 These must then be bound to the lookup control, e.g.: